Mark the following statements on the role of the brain in movemen... | Channels for Pearson+

 Cerebellum Function

 The cerebellum is a critical brain structure involved in the coordination and regulation of voluntary movements.
-It plays a significant role in fine-tuning motor activity, ensuring smooth and balanced movements.
-Contrary to the statement, the cerebellum does monitor ongoing movements, adjusting motor commands in real-time to maintain posture and balance.
+It plays a key role in motor control by integrating sensory information and fine-tuning motor actions, ensuring smooth and balanced movements.
+Its involvement in error correction is essential for adapting motor skills over time.

 Recommended video: